 Of course, asynchronous processing has a significant impact on the requesting party as well.
-Instead of simply creating a Web service client to submit requests to insurance carrier Web services, requesting parties would need to develop a Web service to which asynchronous responses could be posted by insurance carriers.

-Serious consideration should be given before requesting batch processing via the insurance verification Web service application.
+Instead of simply creating a web service client to submit requests to insurance company web services, requesting parties would need to develop a web service to which asynchronous responses could be posted by insurance companies.
+Serious consideration should be given before requesting batch processing via the insurance verification web service application.